Department of Computational and Data Sciences

 Overview

 This course will teach the fundamental “systems” aspects of designing and using scalable data science platforms.
-Such platforms are used to acquire, store and query large, fast and linked datasets, to train machine learning models, and to process and analyze large datasets.
-If you are curious about how Big Data, NoSQL and ML platforms work internally and how to use them efficiently to store and process terabytes of data, this is the course for you.
+Such platforms are used to store, manage and process datasets that are large, fast and linked.
+This includes data engineering to pre-process data before machine learning, and also scalable machine learning using distributed and federated approaches.
+If you are curious about how distributed ML, NoSQL and Big Data platforms work internally and how to use them efficiently to store and analyze terabytes of data, this is the course for you.

-There will also be guest lectures by experts from the industry and academia who work on Big Data platforms and machine learning applications in the real-world.
+There will also be guest lectures by experts from the industry and academia who work on Data Science platforms and machine learning applications in the real-world.

 The course will have one programming assignment with Big Data platforms.
 There will be one literature review and paper presentation.
-There is also a project on topics the students can propose related to such scalable data and ML platforms.
-Students will have access to a compute cluster, accelerators, edge devices, etc. and other computing resources to apply their classroom knowledge hands-on to real data and real platforms at scale.
-There will be periodic 3-4 quizzes and a final exam to form the rest of the grading.
+There is also a course project on scalability data science and systems topics that will be performed in groups of 2.
+Teams will have access to computing resources such as commodity cluster, accelerators, edge devices, etc. to apply their classroom knowledge hands-on to real data and real platforms at scale.
+There will be 2 quizzes and a final exam to form the rest of the grading.

 Pre-requisites

 This is an introductory course on platforms and tools required to develop analytics over Big Data.
-However, you need prior knowledge on basics of computer systems, data structures, algorithms and good programming skills (preferably in Java or Python).
+However, you need prior knowledge on basics of computer systems, data structures, algorithms and good programming skills (preferably in Python or Java).

 Tentative Schedule